From dropout to self-made Millionaire with David Neagle

 going through high school, which was a total disaster, trying to help my brother who was four years younger than me.
 Like I said, my mom wasn't around.
 My dad was pretty much in Arizona at the time.
 So he was there by phone, but he wasn't there in guidance type of a scenario.
 So I was just trying to make it, you know, and I was doing okay.
 I wasn't doing too bad.
 Although I ended up quitting high school at 17, moved out, gotten a big blow up with my mother and I decided that I was just going to try to chart my own path.

-Freddie Kimmel and David Neagle (03:17.738)
+Freddie Kimmel and David Neagle (03:17.741)

-Had to leave our apartment in the middle of night because we couldn't pay our bills.
+Had to leave our apartment in the middle of the night because we couldn't pay our bills.
 Every time I would seem to get some kind of a leg up, it was like somebody kicked the stool out from under me and I'm back down again.
 This is just going on for a long time and I can't figure out how to get out of it.
 So I had a couple, I had a couple of very interesting things happen probably in close succession to each other.
 One was that right after my son was born in, he was born in June of 89 and this was in September of 89.

 My wife and I went out on a boat with my mother, my stepfather, my aunt, my uncle on the Illinois River.
 And I was supposed to water ski that day and I got separated from the boat and I got sucked through a dam.
 And I was one of only two people that ever survived going through it as of September of 89.
 But it was, it was a bad, it was a bad accident.
 Like I had broke my back.
 I was beaten up pretty bad.
 I came very close to drowning and

 After that accident happened, I remember thinking to myself, there's a reason that I survived this.
 And part of the reason that I was thinking that was because when I was in the emergency room at the hospital, they had the Army Corps of Engineers who ran that dam.
 They had the Ottawa River Rescue.
 They had the state police.
 They had the local sheriff.
 They had the conservation department.
-They were all in the emergency room and they all kept asking the same question, how did I survive going through?
+They were all in the emergency room and they all kept asking me the same question.
+How did I survive going through?

 And I thought it was the most ridiculous question ever because it wasn't like there was some technique. was, I was lucky. had a life vest on.
 I was lucky.
 The gate was open on the dam and I didn't get stuck inside.
 I was lucky that I managed to grab onto a tree branch off of an Island and it's smart enough to buckle my vest to it so that I didn't get swept away in the current again.
 And that's where they found me.
 That's where they found me hanging from this, from this tree branch.
 So

-Freddie Kimmel and David Neagle (05:39.502)
+Freddie Kimmel and David Neagle (05:39.507)

 They're, you know, they kept asking me, how did you survive?
 How did you survive?
 You don't know how lucky you are.
 Somebody's watching over you.
 Somebody up there likes you.
 Just, you know, don't waste this.
 You don't get another chance like this in life.
 All the cliche stuff that people hear when they survive something that people chalk it up to luck.
 So I started believing in what they were telling me to some degree.
 And I was thinking, yeah, there must be some reason why I survived this.
 Why am I only one of two people that went through this and lived?
 The other guy that went through it's a paraplegic.